 Hybrid vehicles

-Hybrid vehicles are common in Australia and provide the benefits of having both an electric and petrol motor.
+Hybrid vehicles are common in Australia and can provide the benefits of having both an electric and petrol motor.
 If you’re wondering whether a hybrid vehicle might work for you, here’s what to consider.

 What is a hybrid vehicle?